CGowdy/flex-calendar/docs/product-spec.md

 - System reassigns Day 66…Day 170 to subsequent valid dates (skip holidays/weekends).

 3) Catch-up planning when behind
-- From dashboard, see “You are on Day 11; Abeka is at Day 52 (−41).”
+- From dashboard, see “You are on Item 11; Reference layer is at Item 52 (−41).”
 - Open Catch-up Planner, add a rule: “Tue/Thu = 2 days/day” for the next 4 weeks.
 - Preview forecast; accept to apply → dates reflow and dashboard updates parity estimate.